hidracloud/hidra/docs/plugins/http/README.md

 # http
 HTTP plugin is used to make HTTP requests
 ## Available actions
-### bodyShouldContain
+### shouldRedirectTo
-[DEPRECATED] Please use outputShouldContain from string plugin.
-Checks if the body contains the expected value
+Checks if the response redirects to the expected URL
 #### Parameters
-- search: The expected value
+- url: The expected URL
 ### setUserAgent
 Sets the User-Agent header
 #### Parameters
 - user-agent: The User-Agent value
-### allowInsecureTLS
-Allows insecure TLS connections.
-This is useful for testing purposes, but should not be used in production
-#### Parameters
 ### onFailure
 Executes the steps if the previous step failed
-#### Parameters
-### forceIP
-Forces the IP address to use for the request
-#### Parameters
-- ip: The IP address
-### onClose
-Executes the steps if the previous step succeeded
 #### Parameters
 ### request
 Makes a HTTP request